-The Museum of Loss and Renewal is a project by Tracy Mackenna & Edwin Janssen that combines the production of art with curating and sharing.
+The Museum of Loss and Renewal is a roaming art practice.

 The Museum of Loss and Renewal

 The Museum of Loss and Renewal is a roaming art practice nurtured by Tracy Mackenna & Edwin Janssen.
-It offers space, time and contexts for making and sharing, with a focus on the challenges we face in our individual and communal lives.
+It offers space, time and contexts for making and sharing, with a focus on the challenges we face in our individual and social lives.

 The curators of this autarchic museum, Tracy Mackenna & Edwin Janssen, develop in collaboration with others art projects that address issues of societal concern such as well-being, end of life and sustainability.
 Key questions evolve around social relationships, the way places are inhabited and how personal objects reflect who we are.
 The Museum of Loss and Renewal is a vehicle that enables the consideration of how to lead a more balanced life.

 Supported to date by Highland Hospice, Creative Scotland, The Henry Moore Foundation, The Carnegie Trust for the Universities of Scotland, Timespan Museum & Arts Centre, Dundee Alcohol and Drug Partnership, The International Society of Addiction Medicine (isamDUNDEE 2015), Duncan of Jordanstone College of Art & Design Research, University of Dundee, The Royal Scottish Academy of Art and Architecture, Sir William Gillies Bequest, Institut Français and Ville de Lille.

 Tracy Mackenna & Edwin Janssen

 Tracy and Edwin began collaborating in 1997 after meeting as participants in Manifesta (1), the roving European Biennial of Contemporary art.
 Before this each had solo careers.
 Their collaborative art practice is a creative and discursive site where production, presentation, exchange, education and research meet: www.mackenna-and-janssen.net